All Veteran's Credit

-As this new legislation was adopted after 4/15/2017, the statutory deadline to apply for tax year 2017, if you feel you qualify it will be important to come into the Assessing Department and submit the application with all required paperwork by August 21, 2017 to avoid any delay in processing.
-Any application received after this date (but before the 2017 tax rate is approved) will be granted on a case-by-case basis for tax year 2017 and only if the reason for late filing is due to “accident, mistake or misfortune” as determined by the City of Nashua Board of Assessors.
-Otherwise, if all criteria are met, the All Veteran’s Tax Credit will be applied to your 2018 property tax bill, if application is received before 4/15/2018, the statutory deadline to apply for tax year 2018.
+If you feel you qualify it will be important to come into the Assessing Department and submit the application with all required paperwork by April 15th to avoid any delay in processing.
+If all criteria are met, the All Veteran’s Tax Credit will be applied to your 2020 property tax bill, if application is received before 4/15/2020, the statutory deadline to apply for tax year 2020.

 A person shall qualify for the All Veteran’s Tax Credit if the person is a resident of this state who served not less than 90 days of active duty service in the armed forces of the United States and was honorably discharged or an officer honorably separated from service; or the spouse or surviving spouse of such resident, provided that Title 10 training for active duty by a member of a national guard or reserve shall be included as service under this paragraph; provided however that the person is not eligible for and is not receiving a credit under RSA 72:28 - Standard and Optional Veteran’s Tax Credit or RSA 72:35 - Tax Credit for Service-Connected Total Disability.